particle-iot/docs/src/content/tutorials/learn-more/gen2-cellular-migration.md

 - The B Series SoM LTE Cat M1 (B404) is only recommended for use in the United States, Canada, and Mexico.
 - The B Series LTE Cat 1 with 2G/3G fallback (B524) is only recommended in Europe, Australia, and New Zealand.

-Note that the T524 only supports EMEAA cellular frequencies and thus it cannot connect in most locations in the Americas.
+- The B Series SoM B524 only supports EMEAA cellular frequencies and thus it cannot connect in most locations in the Americas.
 It does not work at all in the United States.

 #### Peripherals and GPIO - B Series SoM